Modern Slavery Act Statement

 Supplier Code of Conduct

-The Thermo Fisher Scientific Supplier Code of Conduct (“Supplier Code”) outlines expectations for our suppliers/partners and their subcontractors in the areas of ethics, human rights, health and safety, environmental responsibility, and management systems.
-In 2023 we revised our Supplier Code to capture expectations associated with new local laws and regulations.
+The Thermo Fisher Supplier Code of Conduct (“Supplier Code”) outlines expectations for our suppliers/partners and their subcontractors in the areas of ethics, human rights, health and safety, environmental responsibility, and management systems.
+In 2024, we reviewed our Supplier Code to maintain expectations associated with local laws and regulations.
 These expectations are in line with our corporate values, the Code of Conduct and the UNGC’s Ten Principles, and include:

 - prohibitions on use of child labor, as described in Minimum Age Convention 138 and Worst Forms of Child Labor Convention 182 of the International Labor Organization,